If you could tell your manager just one thing he or she could improve on to make your workplace better for you and your colleagues, what would it be?

 A manager who wants to foster team cohesion and productivity could schedule a team brainstorming session from time to time (called a retrospective in the software world for people doing what is called “scrum”).

 A good manager could also have a team meeting every month and encourage people to discuss what is working and what is not.
 You could buy lunch and have an informal discussion of the team status.
 A manager could even invite people out to happy hour then pay the first 2 rounds of drinks per person then take off because they want the team to bond with each other.
 They are the ones that need to work together to ensure the success of the team goals.

 When a manager digs into what struggles the employee is going through they show empathy.
 This is an important skill to build as you improve your leadership skills.
-You can do this by doing the Dig to Fly Method with them once a month.
+You can do this by digging into what is weighing them down at least once a month.
 After just a few sessions with an employee they'll get so good at it that can be done in less than fifteen minutes.

 Digging into employees struggles can be uncomfortable at first, but also very rewarding.
 The great part is that when you take time to dig deep with them you are helping them find opportunities where they didn't see any before.

 If you can encourage your manager or especially a CEO to pick even one of these ideas and give it a try, please let me know the results.